laurenzard/example_project_integrations_case_study/README.md

 Data Dictionary

 **account_segments.csv**
-contains information about each of HS’s customers.
+contains information about each customer.
 CUSTOMER_ID 	The unique ID of the customer account.
 EMPLOYEE_SIZE 	The approximate number of employees working at our customer’s business.
 CUSTOMER_SEGMENT The name of the sales/support contact team for each customer.
 How we sell to and support our customers depends on their segment.